bxlab/cmdb-quantbio/assignments/lab/linear_regression/assignment/index.md

 ### Exercise 4 (OPTIONAL)

-1. Select a new dataset from those listed at the bottom of this website: https://github.com/rfordatascience/tidytuesday.
-If not obvious, the corresponding data can generally be found as a `.csv` file in the `tidytuesday/data/<year>/<date>` subdirectory of the GitHub repository.
+1. Select a new dataset from those listed at the bottom of [this website](https://github.com/rfordatascience/tidytuesday).
+The corresponding data can generally be found as a `.csv` file in the `tidytuesday/data/<year>/<date>` subdirectory of the GitHub repository.
 Record which dataset you picked in your `README.md`.

 2. Generate figures to explore these data.
 What patterns do you notice?
 Record your observations in your `README.md`.